What's Opera, Doc?

 What's Opera, Doc? is a 1957 American Warner Bros.
 Merrie Melodies cartoon directed by Chuck Jones and written by Michael Maltese.
 The short was released on July 6, 1957, and stars Bugs Bunny and Elmer Fudd.

-The story features Elmer chasing Bugs through a parody of 19th-century classical composer Richard Wagner's operas, particularly Der Ring des Nibelungen (The Ring of the Nibelung), Der Fliegende Holländer (The Flying Dutchman), and Tannhäuser.
-It borrows heavily from the second opera in the "Ring Cycle" Die Walküre, woven around the typical Bugs–Elmer feud.
+The story features Elmer chasing Bugs through a parody of Romantic composer Richard Wagner's operas, particularly the Der Ring des Nibelungen (The Ring of the Nibelung) cycle, Der Fliegende Holländer (The Flying Dutchman), and Tannhäuser.
+It borrows especially heavily from the second opera in the Ring cycle, Die Walküre (The Valkyrie), woven around the typical Bugs–Elmer feud.
 Most of the dialogue is performed in recitative.
 The short marks the final appearance of Elmer Fudd in a Chuck Jones cartoon.

 It has been widely praised in the animation industry as the greatest animated cartoon that Warner Bros. ever released, and it has been ranked as such in the top 50 animated cartoons of all time.
 In 1992, the Library of Congress deemed it "culturally, historically or aesthetically significant" and selected it for preservation in the National Film Registry.

 Plot

 Dressed as the demigod Siegfried (and cutting a less than impressive figure as such), Elmer Fudd is pursuing Bugs Bunny when he finds rabbit tracks and arrives at Bugs' hole.
-Elmer jams his spear into the hole while singing "Kill the wabbit!" repeatedly to the tune of "Ride of the Valkyries".
-Bugs sticks his head out of another rabbit hole and converses with Elmer about his spear and magic helmet.
-This prompts a display of Elmer-as-Siegfried's magic powers.
+Elmer jams his spear into the hole while singing "Kill the wabbit!" repeatedly (to the tune of "Ride of the Valkyries" from Die Walküre).
+Bugs sticks his head out from another hole and converses with Elmer about the latter's spear and magic helmet.
+This prompts a display of Elmer-as-Siegfried's magical powers.
 Bugs flees in fear, and Elmer pursues.

-Elmer stops in his tracks at the sight of the beautiful Valkyrie Brünnhilde (Bugs in drag).
+Elmer stops in his tracks at the sight of the beautiful Valkyrie Brünnhilde (actually Bugs in drag).
 "Siegfried" and "Brünnhilde" exchange endearments and perform a ballet (based on the Venusberg ballet in Tannhäuser).
 Bugs' true identity is exposed when his headdress falls off, enraging Elmer.
 Bugs discards his disguise and runs.
 Elmer's wrath causes a storm to brew, tearing apart the mountains where Bugs has fled.
-Upon seeing Bugs' lifeless body, Elmer regrets his wrath and tearfully carries Bugs off to Valhalla in keeping with the Wagnerian theme per Act III of the Valkyries.
+Upon seeing Bugs' lifeless body, Elmer regrets his wrath and tearfully carries Bugs off to Valhalla (per Act III of Die Walküre).
 Bugs breaks the fourth wall and raises his head to address the audience, "Well, what did you expect in an opera?
 A happy ending?" before going back to playing dead again.